datopian/datahub/site/content/docs/index.md

 <img src="/assets/docs/datasets-index-page.png" />

+## Search page

+Typing out every link in the index page will get cumbersome eventually, and as the portal grows, finding the datasets you are looking for on the index page will become harder and harder, for that we will need search functionality.

 ### Creating a search page

-Typing out every link in the index page will get cumbersome eventually, and as the portal grows, finding the datasets you are looking for on the index page will become harder and harder.
 Luckily we have a component for that.
 Change your `content/index.md` file to this:

 ```
 # Welcome to my data portal!